mrinalxdev/mrinalxdev/README.md

 - 🔭 I’m currently working on [Chirp](https://github.com/mrinalxdev/chirp) a platform to teach school students

-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently learning Django and Docker 💻

 - ❓ Ask me about anything related to MERN stack and related technologies